alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_impl.md

 state=af0ifjsldkj
 ```

 The NHS Digital implementation currently uses a JWT token with encoded state information as its authorization code.
-However as per the OpenID Connect specification and to protect against any future changes to its structure third party applications should treat the code as an opaque value.
+However to conform to the OpenID Connect specification and to protect against any future changes to its structure third party applications should treat the code as an opaque value.

 ### Authentication Error Response